What: Confronting Racism and Colonial Continuities in Peacebuilding

 Who can register for the course

-The 5-day day course on Confronting Racism and Colonial Continuities in Peace and Conflict Work is offered to existing practitioners of peace and conflict work as well as those who are interested in working in the field, coming from the global north, who are committed and interested to learn more deeply about racism and colonial continuities in this field of work.
+The online course on Confronting Racism and Colonial Continuities in Peace and Conflict Work is offered to existing practitioners in the field, to those who are interested in working in the field, and to those who are committed and interested to learn more deeply about racism and colonial continuities in this field of work.
 There will be a maximum of 16 participants.

 The discussions on race and power dynamics within the peace and conflict work have slowly gained traction, albeit only confined to a few spaces and platforms.

-Our 5-day course aims to contribute to expanding this platform, to further deepen the discussion and awareness raising on racism and colonial continuities.
-It will bring together practitioners and those who are planning to work in the field coming from the global north, to critically reflect on their existing knowledge on the subjects, explore the norms and practices within the field, question their individual roles and motivations, and identify anti-racist and decolonized ways of working.
+This course aims to contribute to expanding this platform, and to further deepen the discussion and awareness raising on racism and colonial continuities within peace and conflict work.
+It will bring together practitioners and those who are planning to work in the field, to critically reflect on their existing knowledge on the subjects, explore the norms and practices within the field, question their individual roles and motivations, and identify anti-racist and decolonized ways of working.

-The course invites practitioners to explore the following questions: Where do our definitions and understanding of peace and conflict come from and how does this understanding influence the way we work on the ground?
-How does racism and the colonial continuities materialize in our peacebuilding practice and interventions, in institutions and knowledge production?
+The course invites practitioners to explore the following questions: What are the racial and colonial ways of thinking found at the interpersonal level and what needs to change?
+How do racism and the colonial continuities materialize in our peacebuilding practice and interventions, in institutions and knowledge production?
 What is needed to tackle racism and post-colonial inequality in the peace and conflict work?
-What should decolonized, anti-racist practice look like?
-How many racial and colonial ways of thinking are found at the interpersonal level and what needs to change?
+What should decolonized, anti-racist practices look like?

-- Critical reflection of one’s and one’s organization ‘s role in the proliferation and maintenance of racist and colonial structures
+Critical reflection of one’s organization ‘s role in the proliferation and maintenance of racist and colonial structures.

 Participants as the main resource.
 The course pays careful attention to the knowledge, skills, beliefs and experiences that each participant brings to the training space and builds on this knowledge to enrich the learning experience.